anderj14/anderj14/README.md

 Freelance Software Developer specializing in creating projects for sale.

 ## Technologies and Tools
-- C#, .NET, Entity Framework, WindowsForm, WPF.
+- C#, Java, .NET, Entity Framework, WindowsForm, SpringBoot.
-- React, Angular.
+- React, Angular, Razor.
-- Databases: MySQL, PostgreSQL, SQLServer.
+- Databases: MySQL, PostgreSQL, SQLServer, MongoDB.
 - Containerization: Docker.
-- Cloud: Azure.
+- Cloud: Azure, Cloudinary.

 ## Want to Collaborate?
 I'm open to collaborating on interesting projects!
 If you have an exciting idea or need help with software development, feel free to get in touch!